CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ## Investigation of why there was such a difference between the NPCOLxNPROW using 12x9 as compared to 9x12 and 6x18.

 A comparison of the log files (sdiff  run_cctmv5.3.3_Bench_2016_12US2.108.12x9pe.2day.pcluster.log run_cctmv5.3.3_Bench_2016_12US2.108.9x12pe.2day.pcluster.log) revealed that the CPU speed for the Parallel Cluster run of the 12x9 benchmark case was slower than the CPU speed used for the 9x12 benchmark case.
+See the following section for details. <a href="https://pcluster-cmaq.readthedocs.io/en/latest/user_guide_pcluster/Performance-Opt/sdiff_compare.html">Comparison of log filesfor 12x9 versus 9x12 Benchmark runs</a>

 Figure 3.
 Scaling per CPU on c5n.18xlarge compute node